-When we talk about content strategies or content marketing based on branding, we are talking about generating interesting or useful information for our client, as a way of indirectly bringing them closer to our product or service.
+When we talk about content strategies or content marketing based on branding, we are talking about generating exciting or useful information for our clients, as a way of indirectly bringing them closer to our product or service.

-Why in an indirect way?
-Because unlike other digital marketing strategies, advertising and copywriting, the first goal is not to sell, but to start the process of customer loyalty because we offer, in this case, the content you are looking for.
+Why is an indirect way?
+Because, unlike other digital marketing strategies, advertising and copywriting, the first goal is not to sell but to start the process of customer loyalty because we offer, in this case, the content you are looking for.

 - Content strategies are almost always designed to improve search engine optimization (SEO).

-- We create content with keywords that help google (or other search engines) to position our website in the first places.
+- We create content with keywords that help google (or other search engines) to position our website in the first place.

-However, today we want to go deeper into designing content that not only prioritizes the reading of search engines, but also the reading of users.
+However, today we want to go deeper into designing content that prioritizes the reading of search engines and the reading of users.

-Let’s see it with an example: a woman is looking for if she should travel while pregnant, and she finds an article from a travel insurance company in which they explain the basic recommendations to be taken into account.
+Let’s see it with an example: a woman is looking for if she should travel while pregnant.
+She finds an article from a travel insurance company in which they explain the basic recommendations to be taken into account.

 How did the company identify the valuable content to be developed?

-1. Visit websites, social networks and forums where travelers (who are your potential customers) participate
+- Visit websites, social networks, and forums where travelers (who are your potential customers) participate

 Read The Branding Strategy for your Business